Norwalk opens season with sweep of Edison

 “I was proud of the effort they gave,” Hoover said.
 “They kept improving and fighting.
 We didn’t hang our heads and give up, which is an easy thing to do against a team like that, which runs such a fast offense.
 We kept improving.”

-Norwalk will have a full week off before hosting Clyde in a Sandusky Bay Conference Lake division match.
+Norwalk will have a full week off before visiting Columbian in a Sandusky Bay Conference Lake division match.
 It closed the Northern Ohio League with seven straight championships and 68 consecutive wins.

 Kalizewski will focus on serve receive in terms of immediate improvements.